tranek/GASDocumentation/README.md

 **Note:** `AbilityTasks` can only declare one type of output delegate.
 All of your output delegates must be of this type, regardless if they use the parameters or not.
 Pass default values for unused delegate parameters.

+`AbilityTasks` only run on the Client or Server that is running the owning `GameplayAbility`; however, `AbilityTasks` can be set to run on simulated clients by setting `bSimulatedTask = true;` in the `AbilityTask` constructor, overriding `virtual void InitSimulatedTask(UGameplayTasksComponent& InGameplayTasksComponent);`, and setting any member variables to be replicated.
+This is only useful in rare situations like movement `AbilityTasks` where you don't want to replicate every movement change but instead simulate the entire movement `AbilityTask`.
+All of the `RootMotionSource` `AbilityTasks` do this.
+See `AbilityTask_MoveToLocation.h/.cpp` as an example.

+`AbilityTasks` can `Tick` if you set `bTickingTask = true;` in the `AbilityTask` constructor and override `virtual void TickTask(float DeltaTime);`.
+This is useful when you need to lerp values smoothly across frames.
+See `AbilityTask_MoveToLocation.h/.cpp` as an example.

 **[⬆ Back to Top](#table-of-contents)**

 <a name="concepts-at-using"></a>